 Why You’ll Love This Recipe

-- Quick Preparation: This cowboy soup can be ready in just 30 minutes, making it a great option for busy weeknights.
+- Quick Preparation: This cowboy soup can be ready in just 30 minutes, making it an ideal weeknight meal.

-- Hearty & Filling: Packed with protein and vegetables, it’s perfect for satisfying even the hungriest appetites.
+- Hearty Ingredients: Packed with ground beef and vegetables, this soup is filling enough to satisfy even the hungriest appetites.

 Tools and Preparation